-- Where we are relying on your consent to use your personal data, you can withdraw that consent or unsubscribe from our services at any time.
-Instructions are provided when we collect your data.
+- Where we are relying on your consent to use your personal data, you can withdraw that consent or unsubscribe from our services at any time using the contact details set out above.

-- You can request access to the personal data we hold about you at any time by contacting the Data Protection Team firstname.lastname@example.org
+- You can request access to the personal data we hold about you at any time by contacting firstname.lastname@example.org

 - You can ask for a copy of your information in a machine-readable format to allow you to obtain and reuse your personal data for your own purposes across different services. (the right to data portability).

-- If you have any privacy-related questions or unresolved problems relating to the use of your personal data, you may contact us to complain by contacting email@example.com
+- If you have any privacy-related questions or unresolved problems relating to the use of your personal data, you can contact us on email@example.com

 - You also have the right to complain to the Information Commissioner's Office, the supervisory authority, about our collection and use of your personal data.
 They can be contacted at Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, www.ico.org.uk.

 Further details about your rights and the complaints process can be found on the Information Commissioner's website